rodrigo-wong/QuizzerAPI-SpringBoot/README.md

 # QuizzerAPI-SpringBoot
-A REST API developed with Spring Boot and PostgreGQL to process coding related questions in a quiz format.
+A REST API developed with Spring Boot and PostgreSQL to process coding related questions in a quiz format.